Test Data Generation: Uses, Benefits, and Tips

 When implemented properly, test data can discover bugs in your systems that consumers would otherwise encounter.
-Here are two common examples of test data surfacing issues:
+Here are three common examples of test data surfacing issues:

 - Failure modes – scenarios where the software application or model doesn’t perform well.
 For example, an image identifier that doesn’t do well with low-lit images since it was only trained with pictures taken during the daytime.
 Each failure creates new questions that must be tested, too.